If you have a decent KrisFlyer balance or credit card points that can be transferred to KrisFlyer, then 100,000 KrisFlyer miles can get you far.

 The older version is still luxurious if a little dated and flies from Melbourne for the same price.

-Fly Singapore Airlines Business Class from Australia to Southeast Asia for 36,500-62,000 miles one-way
+2. Singapore Airlines Business Class to Southeast Asia from 36,500 miles one-way

-Singapore Airlines is Australia’s second-largest international carrier (Emirates) and most (but not all) of its flights between its hub at Changi and Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra are on lie-flat seats.
+Singapore Airlines is Australia’s second-largest international carrier (after Emirates).
+As of 2020, all of its flights between its hub at Changi and Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra are on lie-flat seats.

 It’s a bit confusing to decipher which product you’ll get, but depending on the route, you could get the latest A380 seat flying from Sydney: